Paid Work & East Coast Experience

 - Spend two days cruising round the magical Whitsundays

-- Explore the wild beauty of Fraser Island by 4x4
+- Explore the wild beauty of K'gari (previously known as Fraser Island) by 4x4

 - Marvel at the mind-blowing marine life on the Great Barrier Reef